united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 **For all connected sensors, the first two nodes are the same.
 Only after the second node we will distinguish between the different sensors.**

+**To create a personalized Node-RED flow, first make sure that all preparations have been made as described in [Installation](https://docs.umh.app/docs/getting-started/setup-development/).**

 *3.0 Inject shifts to the system*

 As an important step in advance, a shift should be communicated to the system.
 In this way, a distinction can be made between planned and unplanned production time.
 In Node-RED the time is displayed in milliseconds since epoch.
 The values can be generated [here](https://currentmillis.com/).